REHolt/Garage-Door-Controller/README.md

 ##Description

 This is yet another Garage Door Opener using an ESP8266.
-It sets up a simple HTTP-like server that works with Fauxmo and Amazon Echo.
+It sets up a simple HTTP-like server that works with Fauxmo, Amazon Echo and the supplied Android App.

 It is a modification of the basic Switch code to toggle the GPIO High and then Low.
 The server will set a GPIO pin which will be automatically reset after a short (500ms) pause.
 Typing http://server_ip/gpio/1 into your browser will set GPIO4 High (1), and then set it back to Low (0) to release the garage door switch.